vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 Bhagavan is to be thought of as being opposed to all that is faulty or objectionable ; for it has been said, “That \* Supreme

-17. Ramanuja: Sri Bhashyam
+17. Rāmanuja: Sri Bhashyam

 23. Tiruvoymozhi: 92-3 18.
-Ramanuja: Gita Bhashyam 24 Tiruvoymozhi : 10-10 19.
+Rāmanuja: Gita Bhashyam 24 Tiruvoymozhi : 10-10 19.
 Mudal Tiruvandadi.
 86

 25. Tiruvoymozhi: 1-1-2 20.
 Tiruvoymozhi : fugle-10